cypress-io/cypress-documentation/content/guides/dashboard/organizations.md

 1. It will upgrade your personal organization to a new named organization.
 All of your projects, users, and billing information will carry over to this new organization.
-2. We’ll create a new, empty personal organization so you always have a place to keep your side projects and experiments!
+2. We'll create a new, empty personal organization so you always have a place to keep your side projects and experiments!

 <DocsImage src="/img/dashboard/convert-to-professional-org-modal.jpg" alt="Convert org to new org" width-600 ></DocsImage>